rackerlabs/support-how-to/content/rackspace-email/rename-a-rackspace-email-mailbox.md

     <img src="{% asset_path rackspace-email/rename-a-rackspace-email-address/rename-pop-up-SC1.png %}" />

-    - Note: `This email address is already taken`, means the address is already in use as an alias, group list, distribution list, or as a Microsoft Exchange mailbox on this domain.
-Try a different address.
+    If you receive a `This email address is already taken` message, it means the address is already in use as an alias, group list, distribution list, or as a Microsoft Exchange mailbox on this domain.
+Try a different email address.

 6. A confirmation message will appear with the banner **Email Address Renamed!**, displaying the old email address and the new email address.
 Click **OK**.

     <img src="{% asset_path rackspace-email/rename-a-rackspace-email-address/success-message.png %}" />

-You have successfully renamed a Rackspace Email address!

 ### Update devices to connect to the renamed email address

-Once the email address has been renamed, you must update all devices such as desktop computers and mobile phones to connect to the renamed mailbox.
+After the email address has been renamed, you must update all devices such as desktop computers and mobile phones to connect to the renamed mailbox.
 See [Renamed Rackspace Email address setup guide](/how-to/renamed-rackspace-email-address-setup-guide/) for next steps.

-Note: We recommend logging into [apps.rackspace.com](https://apps.rackspace.com/index.php) with the new mailbox address before configuring devices.
+**Note:** We recommend logging into [apps.rackspace.com](https://apps.rackspace.com/index.php) with the new mailbox address before configuring devices.
 If you are unable to log in, updated the mailbox password before continuing.
 See [Change a Rackspace Email mailbox password](/how-to/change-rackspace-email-mailbox-password/#change-a-password-through-cloud-office-control-panel) if you are unable to log into the mailbox.